Michi-Tsubaki/Michi-Tsubaki/README.md

-## Undergraduate student at Dept. of Mecano-Informatics, UTokyo
+## Undergraduate student at Department of Mecano-Informatics, Faculty of Engineering, the University of Tokyo

 Junior student in 2024-2025